 After identifying the most important languages, you can start thinking about the translations.

-With some vacation rental software, you can automatically translate components such as property description with Google Translate.
-Although this is a good starting point, Google Translate is not completely accurate, so we recommend to ask a native speaker to double-check your content.
+With some vacation rental software, you can automatically translate components such as property descriptions with Google Translate.
+Although this is a good starting point, Google Translate is not completely accurate, so we recommend asking a native speaker to double-check your content.
 That way, your multilingual vacation rental website will appear professional and credible.

 Besides this, Lodgify’s website builder provides professional translations of other basic content (such as amenities and navigation bars) in 25 of the most common international languages.
 All you need to do is activate them inside your account.

-By translating your website into multiple languages, you can appeal to more visitors and make each interaction count.
+By translating your website into multiple languages, you can improve guest satisfaction, appeal to more visitors, and make each interaction count.
 In some bilingual nations, it’s even the law to have your business website in both languages.